lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 # Today we're modeling to learn how to log in to our team world.
 Hello!
 I'm __________ and I'm __________ [Co-facilitators introduce themselves].
 Today we're modeling to learn how to log in to our team world.

-On the screen, we're showing the learner see guide for MTL session 5 available at mtl.how.

-As you see in the Done and Do table, today we are going to be logging into the *MTL* simulation user-interface at mtl.how/sim.
+### As you see in the Done and Do table of your Learner See Guide:

-Since last time, we checked to make sure we could log in to the sim UI.
-In this session, we will upload our team data to the sim UI and review our data in the Experiments section.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->